KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 http://en.wikipedia.org/wiki/United_Methodist_Church

+### User Engagement and Reach
+How will user segments be reached?
+How much does it cost (time/resources) to reach new users?
+How easy is it to retain customers?
+Customer Relationship Management

-## Solution Architecture
+## Project Management
-Project Management- agile and iterative process
+Agile and iterative process

 ## Solution Architecture